vitessio/website/content/en/docs/15.0/reference/vtorc/running_with_vtop.md

 ---
 title: Running with Vitess Operator
-description: How to configure Vitess Kubernetes Operator to run `VTOrc`
+description: How to configure Vitess Kubernetes Operator to run VTOrc
 ---

 ## Get Started

-The Vitess operator deploys one `VTOrc` instance for each keyspace that it is configured for.
-Please look at the [VTOrc reference page](../../programs/vtorc) to know all the flags that `VTOrc` accepts.
+The Vitess operator deploys one VTOrc instance for each keyspace that it is configured for.
+Please look at the [VTOrc reference page](../../programs/vtorc) to know all the flags that VTOrc accepts.

 ## Compatibility

-v15 version of `VTOrc` is incompatible with 2.7.* versions of VTop and v14 version of `VTOrc` is incompatible with 2.8.* versions of `VTOrc`.
+v15 version of VTOrc is incompatible with 2.7.* versions of VTop and v14 version of VTOrc is incompatible with 2.8.* versions of VTOrc.
-So when the users upgrade from 2.7.* version of VTop to 2.8.*, they should also update their deployment of `VTOrc`.
+So when the users upgrade from 2.7.* version of VTop to 2.8.*, they should also update their deployment of VTOrc.

-## Configuring `VTOrc` in VTop
+## Configuring VTOrc in VTop

-The `VTOrc` can be configured to run for a given keyspace by specifying the `vitessOrchestrator` specification as part of the `keyspace` spec.
+The VTOrc can be configured to run for a given keyspace by specifying the `vitessOrchestrator` specification as part of the `keyspace` spec.
-Resource limits and requests can be specified as part of the configuration and the default behaviour of `VTOrc` can be changed by specifying any desired flags in the `extraFlags` field.
+Resource limits and requests can be specified as part of the configuration and the default behaviour of VTOrc can be changed by specifying any desired flags in the `extraFlags` field.

-The `VTOrc` UI runs on the port `15000` of the container and port-forwarding can be setup to access it.
+The VTOrc UI runs on the port `15000` of the container and port-forwarding can be setup to access it.

-Previously, `VTOrc` deployment also took a configuration file as a secret specified in the `configSecret` parameter.
+Previously, VTOrc deployment also took a configuration file as a secret specified in the `configSecret` parameter.
 This field has been removed in this release of VTop.

 ## Example Configuration

-An example deployment from the `VTOrc` [end to end test](https://github.com/planetscale/vitess-operator/tree/release-2.8/test/endtoend) on the Vitess Operator looks like:
+An example deployment from the VTOrc [end to end test](https://github.com/planetscale/vitess-operator/tree/release-2.8/test/endtoend) on the Vitess Operator looks like:
 ```yaml
 keyspaces:
   - name: commerce